mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Survival gear

 MOUNTAINS AND CLIFFS

-While some Travellers might be comfortable free- climbing mountains and sheer cliffs, the less skilled or more cautious rely on equipment to safely reach great heights or to descend down steep crevasses.
+While some Travellers might be comfortable free-climbing mountains and sheer cliffs, the less skilled or more cautious rely on equipment to safely reach great heights or to descend down steep crevasses.

 CLIMBING HOIST

 The hoist is a battery-powered motor which drives a reel with 25 meters of cable that can support up to 150 kilograms.
 It has a hook on one side for attachment to a